These Creamsicle Orange Scones are tender and flaky, with fresh orange zest throughout and a dreamy orange glaze!

 I can’t believe there was once a time when I scoffed at scones.
 Because OMG, I make them all the time now.
 I am sort of obsessed.
 Another food blogger actually said to me at a conference last week that when she thinks of scones, she thinks of me. #lovethat #winning

-We’ve been enjoying this 3-Ingredient Creamsicle Slushy all summer and my brilliant daughter suggested I somehow convert them to a scone.
+We’ve been enjoying this 3-Ingredient Creamsicle Slushy all summer and my brilliant daughter suggested I somehow convert them to creamsicle orange scones.
 Done and done.
 Another hit!

 - 2 cups all-purpose flour

 - 3 tablespoons granulated sugar